Arnav-Kushesh/create-simple-fullstack-project/README.md

 ## Development

-`npm run dev` Starts the backend, frontend server using TurboRepo - SSR & SSG is disabled in this case `npm run build` Builds the project and does the pre-rendering `npm run optimized-frontend` Frontend is started with SSR & SSG
+- `npm run dev` Starts the backend & frontend server using TurboRepo - SSR & SSG is disabled in this case
+- `npm run build` Builds the frontend and does the pre-rendering
+- `npm run optimized-frontend` Frontend is started with SSR & SSG

 ## How to do deployment

-`npm run backend` - For backend deployment
+- `npm run backend` - For backend deployment
-`npm run build` - For generating dist folder & doing pre-rendering `npm run optimized-frontend` - For frontend deployment that supports SSG & SSR
+- `npm run build` - For generating dist folder & doing pre-rendering
+- `npm run optimized-frontend` - For frontend deployment that supports SSG & SSR
 - Before running `npm run optimized-frontend` you first need to run the build command so that pre-rendering can happen

 ## If you end up replacing the frontend folder do remember to enable hydration using the following code if you are using react